Shalom, Dear Visitor.

 I am currently a Fellow at the Center for Jewish Studies at Harvard University, and adjunct lecturer at the Jewish Theological Seminary (JTS).
 I was formerly a Postdoctoral Associate at Yale University (advised by Prof. Paul Franks).
-My PhD dissertation was written at The Hebrew University of Jerusalem, the Department of Jewish Thought, and is entitled “American 20th Century Jewish Thought and Classical American Pragmatism: New Perspectives on the Writings of Hayyim Hirschensohn, Mordecai M. Kaplan and Eliezer Berkovits”.
+My PhD dissertation was written at The Hebrew University of Jerusalem, the Department of Jewish Thought, on “American 20th Century Jewish Thought and Classical American Pragmatism: New Perspectives on the Writings of Hayyim Hirschensohn, Mordecai M. Kaplan and Eliezer Berkovits”.
 My Adviser was Prof. Avinoam Rosenak, and the committee members were Prof. Yemima Ben Menachem, Prof. Jonathan Cohen, and Prof. Joseph Turner.
 The first fruits of this research project include the following:

 3. “The Challenge of the ‘Caring’ God: A. J. Heschel’s Theology in Light of Eliezer Berkovits’ Critique” [Hebrew], Zehuyot 8 (2017), pp. 43-60

 4. “R. Ḥayyim Hirschensohn’s Beliefs about Death and Immortality as tested by his Halakhic decision making regarding Autopsies” [Hebrew], DAAT 83 (2017), pp. 339-357

 4. “Pragmatism: A New name for some Old ways of thinking in Judaism”, Review-essay [in Hebrew] of D. Brezis, Between Zealotry and Grace: Anti-Zealotic Trends in Rabbinic Thought, and H. E. Hashkes, Rabbinic Discourse as a System of Knowledge, DAAT 82 (2016), pp. 405-417